brave/brave-ios/README.md

 This branch (development)
 -----------

-This branch is for mainline development that will ship in the next release.

-This branch currently supports iOS 14+, and is written in Swift 5.

-Please make sure you aim your pull requests in the right direction.

 For bug fixes and features for the upcoming release, please see the associated [GitHub milestones](https://github.com/brave/brave-ios/milestones) (e.g. *2.1.3*).

 Getting involved